vircadia/vircadia-native-core/BUILD_WIN.md

 In the next step, you will use CMake to build Vircadia.
 By default, the CMake process builds dependency files in Windows' `%TEMP%` directory, which is periodically cleared by the operating system.
 To prevent you from having to re-build the dependencies in the event that Windows clears that directory, we recommend that you create a `HIFI_VCPKG_BASE` environment variable linked to a directory somewhere on your machine.
 That directory will contain all dependency files until you manually remove them.

 To create this variable:
-* Naviagte to 'Edit the System Environment Variables' Through the start menu.
+* Navigate to 'Edit the System Environment Variables' Through the start menu.
 * Click on 'Environment Variables'
 * Select 'New'
 * Set "Variable name" to `HIFI_VCPKG_BASE`